-- 1) MISSION: Ensures that pedestrians with disabilities have an equal opportunity to use the pedestrian facilities in the public rights-of-way in the transportation system; and ensures public entities carryout their responsibilities to provide accessibility in all their programs, activities, and facilities (i.e., public rights-of-way). - 2) FUNCTIONS: Under the executive direction of the AA for Civil Rights, the ADA Program provides oversight in the following areas: - a) Advocacy: Serves as the Headquarters focal point to other offices regarding administration of the ADA Program.
-Represents FHWA through a variety of technical forums dealing with implementation of civil rights in the FAHP.
+- 1) MISSION: Ensures that pedestrians with disabilities have an equal opportunity to use the public rights-of-way in the transportation system; and ensures public entities carryout their responsibilities to provide accessibility in their programs, activities, and facilities (i.e., public rights-of-way). - 2) FUNCTIONS: Under the executive direction of the AA, ADA Program provides oversight in the following areas: - a) Advocacy: Serves as the Headquarters focal point to other offices regarding administration of the ADA Program.
+Represents FHWA through a variety of technical forums dealing with implementation of Civil Rights in the FAHP. - b) Legislation, Regulations, Policy, and Guidance: Develops and approves regulations, policies, and guidance related to the ADA Program and related nondiscrimination areas.
+Provides policy direction on FHWA's regulatory responsibilities under Title II of the ADA and Section 504 of the Rehabilitation Act of 1973, including oversight of State and local entities and recipients of Federal funds that are responsible for pedestrian facilities to ensure that they do not discriminate because of disability in any highway transportation program, activity, service or benefit they provide to the public.
+Carries out these functions in cooperation with other DOT and Federal Agencies, as well as FHWAHeadquarters and field offices.

-- b) Legislation, Regulations, Policy, and Guidance: Develops and approves regulations, policies, and guidance related to the ADA Program and related non-discrimination areas.
-Provides policy direction on FHWA's regulatory responsibilities under Title II of the ADA and Section 504 of the Rehabilitation Act of 1973, including oversight of State and local entities and recipients of Federal funds that are responsible for pedestrian facilities, to ensure that they do not discriminate because of disability in any highway transportation program, activity, service or benefit they provide to the public.
-Carries out these functions in cooperation with other DOT and Federal Agencies, as well as FHWA Headquarters and field offices. - c) Technical Assistance and Training: Provides advice and assistance to partners in the implementation of ADA.
-In collaboration with the Federal-aid division offices and OTS, develops training material to advance the state-of-thepractice of the Civil Rights program in FAHP. - d) Compliance Reviews and Technical Visits: Conducts onsite compliance reviews to determine compliance of public entities and recipients and investigations in response to complaints of discrimination with respect to program administration and impacts. - e) Investigation or Special Reviews of External Complaints: Processes external complaints involving allegations of ADA/504 violations.
+- c) Technical Assistance and Training: Provides advice and assistance to partners in the implementation of ADA.
+In collaboration with the Federal-aid division offices and OII-RC, develops training material to advance the state-of-the-practice of the Civil Rights program in the FAHP. - d) Compliance Reviews and Technical Visits: Conducts on-site special reviews and investigations to determine compliance of public entities and recipients in response to certain complaints of discrimination with respect to program administration and impacts. - e) Investigation or Special Reviews of External Complaints: Processes external complaints involving allegations of ADA/504 violations.
 Analyzes allegations for jurisdiction, gathers preliminary information, and ensures proper routing of complaints internally and to other modal administrations or Federal Agencies.
-Oversees investigations by FHWA division offices of complaints that fall under FHWA's ADA jurisdiction.
+Oversees investigations by FHWA Division Offices of complaints that fall under FHWA's ADA jurisdiction.
 Issues final FHWA decisions.
 Partners with FHWA Division Offices to ensure current and relevant program guidance is provided to States and local entities on investigations of ADA complaints.
-As appropriate, oversees monitoring by FHWA division offices of voluntary compliance actions to determine compliance with Letters of Finding and voluntary compliance agreements. - f) Proactive Implementation: Provides outreach and training to non-civil rights FHWA staff and senior leadership on ADA/504 obligations.

-g) Departmental Coordination: Coordinates regularly with DOCR to ensure that all FHWA programs and activities align with Departmental priorities, guidance, and best practices.
+As appropriate, oversees monitoring by FHWA Division Offices of voluntary compliance actions to determine compliance with Letters of Finding and settlement agreements. - f) Departmental Coordination: Coordinates regularly with DOCR to ensure that all FHWA programs and activities are align with Departmental priorities, guidance, and best practices.

-g.
-Office of Civil Rights (HCR)/ Operations/Internal Programs-Equal Employment Opportunity (EEO)
+f.
+HCR/ Operations/Internal Programs- EEO.